 BidenCare will lower costs somewhat for patients.
 It caps an employee’s premiums at 8.5 percent rather than 9.86 percent, while also making more people eligible for gold plans, meaning lower deductibles.
 But it’s important to understand that under BidenCare, people will continue to be saddled with thousands of dollars in out-of-pocket costs and regularly drained by expensive premiums.
 Only Medicare for All will get rid of these costs.

 In terms of overall health care spending, BidenCare will cost $750 billion over a decade.
-This is on top of current spending, which is projected at $42.9 billion over the next ten years.
+This is on top of current spending, which is projected at $42.9 trillion over the next ten years.
 Medicare for All will cost trillions less.

 Biden is going to keep lying about Medicare for All — he has to in order to sell his own plan.
 But Medicare for All will always win on the merits, and supporters should correct the lies being spread about it whenever they encounter them.
 Sanders is doing his part by tirelessly advocating for his bill and confronting Biden’s lies head on, but he cannot take this fight on alone.